jamietre/iqtest/README.md

 		.writer($('#output'))
 		.test("Test 1",function(a) {

-			a..isTrue(true,"A true value is true")
+			a.isTrue(true,"A true value is true")
 				.then(function() {
 					a.areEqual(3,3,"Should fail 3=3");
 				});